Table of Contents

 - AveP(q) is the average precision (AP) for a given query Q

-For a particular query (Q), we compute its associated average precision (AP), and the mean of all these AP scores would give us a single value, termed the mean average precision (mAP), which quantifies how well our model performs the query.
+For a particular query (Q), we compute its associated average precision (AP).
+The mean of all these AP scores would give us a single value, termed the mean average precision (mAP), which quantifies how well our model performs the query.
 This is basically what the mAP formula is all about.

 The following sub-metrics form the backbone of the formula for the ultimate mAP accuracy: